jeky82/jeky82.github.io/_posts/2019-08-22-find_markers.md

 </script>

 ## Embed new cells in an already existing space
 GFICF package try to identify marker genes across clusters performing [Mann-Whitney U test with continuity correction](https://jeky82.github.io/2019/08/20/MannWhitney.html){:target="_blank"}.
-Briefly differentially expressed (DE) genes of each cluster are identified comparing the expression of each gene in each cluster versus the all the others.[See the example here](https://jeky82.github.io/gficf_example.html#find-marker-genes) about this new functionality.
+Briefly differentially expressed (DE) genes of each cluster are identified comparing the expression of each gene in each cluster versus the all the others.
+[See the example here](https://jeky82.github.io/gficf_example.html#find-marker-genes) about this new functionality.